filtercutter/Website/_posts/2014-12-12-noise-maker.md

 ---

-This baby is an AVR based 8Bit FM synth with two oscilators and it looks like this inside :)
+This baby is an AVR based 8Bit FM synth with two oscilators and it looks like this :)

 <img src="/images/digiminisynthDbl.png" style="width: 100%; display: block; margin: 0 auto;">